Go to the main content

 If you've ever been the only vegan or vegetarian in your family, you know exactly what I'm talking about.
 The way the table goes quiet for half a second when you order.
 The way someone always says, "Oh, right, I forgot," even though it's been years.
 The way your choices become a conversation topic for everyone else while you just want to eat your dinner.

-But when you're the grandmother — when you're the woman who made the pot roast for thirty Thanksgivings — the disruption feels almost personal to them.
-As if by choosing differently now, you're retroactively criticizing every meal you ever served.
-You're not.
-You're just growing.
-But growth in a seventy-year-old woman apparently requires more justification than growth in a six-year-old boy.
+But when you're the person who used to be the cook — when you're the guy who once made the Thanksgiving prime rib, who built his professional identity around food that was decidedly not plant-based — the disruption feels almost personal to them.
+As if by choosing differently now, you're retroactively criticizing every meal you ever made.
+Every dinner party.
+Every holiday spread.

-My grandchildren don't know that cashew cream in pasta is unusual.
-They don't know that the banana bread I make on Sundays doesn't have eggs in it.
-They've never tasted the version with eggs, so there's no comparison, no before-and-after, no sense of loss.
+The friends who come regularly don't know that the cashew cream in the pasta is "unusual."
+They don't know that the banana bread I bake on Sunday mornings doesn't have eggs in it.
+They've never tasted the version with eggs — at least not at my house — so there's no comparison, no before-and-after, no sense of loss.
 To them, this is simply bread.
 This is simply dinner.
-This is simply what Grandma makes.
+This is simply what Adam makes.

 I watch them eat without commentary, without performance, without the exhausting ritual of explanation — and I think, this is what it looks like when something is just normal.
 Not defended.
 Not justified.
 Not apologized for.
 Just lived.

-The generational gap, then, isn't between me and my grandchildren.
-It's between me and the middle generation — the one that remembers the pot roast, the one that carries the memory of who I used to be and can't quite reconcile it with who I am now.
+The generational gap, then, isn't between me and the people at my table.
+It's between me and the generation above — the one that remembers the butter-finished sauces, the one that carries the memory of who I used to be and can't quite reconcile it with who I am now.

 The Weight of Being the One Who Remembers